-Speaker, Writer, Editor, Trainer, Consultant, & Coach
+Speaker, Writer, Editor, & Consultant

 A desire to help others is a common theme in my life, and this desire has motivated many of my personal, educational, and professional pursuits.
 I try to live my life in a way that is in harmony with the well-known phrase “to whom much is given, much is required.”

 As a military spouse, I have an intimate understanding of serving others and I aspire to do so in and with my life.
 I use my professional and personal skills to serve as a national speaker, mentor, diversity and inclusion professional, editor, legal services consultant, and creator of faith-based content.

 Currently, I wear a number of professional hats.
 I am a national speaker on topics related to diversity and inclusion, including the impact of implicit bias in the legal profession.
 I also provide editing, ghostwriting, and publishing assistance to aspiring authors.
 I gain a sense of accomplishment by helping others achieve their dreams, even as I pursue my own dreams.
 In addition, my faith is a major component of my life.
 I develop and teach bible study lessons and I have spoken to faith communities on a variety of topics, from relationships to prayer.